 • Registration Opens – November 1

-• Registration Deadline (or when teams are full) – March 1
+• Registration Deadline (or when teams are full) – First Week of March

 • Training Starts – Second to Last Week of March